[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 If you inherited a project that is a couple of years old, chances are that some parts of its infrastructure were created manually.
 Fear not, you can import existing infrastructure into Terraform and avoid managing infrastructure from multiple endpoints.

-4. Avoid variables hard-coding
+4. Avoid hard-coding variables

 It might be tempting to hardcode some values here and there but try to avoid this as much as possible.
 Take a moment to think if the value you are assigning directly would make more sense to be defined as a variable to facilitate changes in the future.
-Even more, check if you can get the value of an attribute via a data source instead of setting it explicitly.
-For example, instead of finding our AWS account id from the console and setting it in terraform.tfvars as

 aws_account_id=99999999999